aakhtemostafa/SSPIM/README.md

 📎 [Usermanual <img src="Image/3User_Manual_icon.png" width="25">](https://github.com/aakhtemostafa/SSPIM/raw/master/usermanual/SSPIM_User_manual.pdf) (see Installation and Requirements ☟)

-# 4. Installation and Requirements for standalone version
+# 4. Installation and Requirements for the standalone version

 <img src="Image/2Windows_logo.png" width="25"> Windows version of the SSPIM toolbox is implemented in Matlab 2015a and the standalone version of the SPPIM requires the Matlab Runtime 2015a (8.5).

-∙ Matlab Runtime 8.5 is available in this [link](https://de.mathworks.com/products/compiler/matlab-runtime.html). ([32bit](http://ssd.mathworks.com/supportfiles/downloads/R2015a/deployment_files/R2015a/installers/win32/MCR_R2015a_win32_installer.exe)/[64bit](http://ssd.mathworks.com/supportfiles/downloads/R2015a/deployment_files/R2015a/installers/win64/MCR_R2015a_win64_installer.exe))
+∙ Matlab Runtime 8.5 is available at this [link](https://de.mathworks.com/products/compiler/matlab-runtime.html). ([32bit](http://ssd.mathworks.com/supportfiles/downloads/R2015a/deployment_files/R2015a/installers/win32/MCR_R2015a_win32_installer.exe)/[64bit](http://ssd.mathworks.com/supportfiles/downloads/R2015a/deployment_files/R2015a/installers/win64/MCR_R2015a_win64_installer.exe))

 <img src="Image/1mac.png" width="25"> Mac version of the SSPIM toolbox is implemented in Matlab 2015b and the standalone version of the SPPIM requires the Matlab Runtime 2015b (9.0).

 ∙ Matlab Runtime 9.0 is available in this [link](https://www.dropbox.com/s/3xd0f6znkkia0od/Matlab%20Runtime%209.zip?dl=0).
-After click on the link, you will be redirected to the dropbox, then in dropbox page, click on the Download bottun.
+After click on the link, you will be redirected to the dropbox, then in the dropbox page, click on the Download button.
 After download, unzip the file and then launch "install" file.
 The Matlab Runtime 9.0 will be installed in this directory "/Applications/MATLAB/MATLAB_Runtime".

 # 6. Using SSPIM with Matlab
 If you want to work with SSPIM's sources code, First download the correct version of source codes for your operating system: Mac or Windows (see Download section ☝︎).
 Then, unzip the downloaded folder and copy the directory of unzipped folder into the current directory in Matlab environment.
 In order to using the SSPIM, open the m file that entitled "SSPIM_toolbox.m".
 Then run and enjoy it.